This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Motility medicine helps your stomach muscles move food and liquids out of your stomach faster.
-This medicine also may help you digest food better.
+- Motility medicines help your stomach muscles move food and liquids out of your stomach faster.
+These medicines also may help you digest food better.

 - An x-ray or ultrasound may show how your stomach is working.
 You may be given a chalky liquid to drink before the pictures are taken.
 This liquid helps your stomach and intestines show up clearly on the monitor.

 - An endoscopy may show what is causing your digestive problems.
 A scope is used to show images of the inside of your stomach.
 A scope is a thin, bendable tube with a light and camera on the end.
 Samples may be taken from your digestive tract and sent to a lab for tests.

 - A scintigraphy , or gastric-emptying scan, measures how quickly food moves out of your stomach.
 A slightly radioactive substance is placed in food.
 The amount of radiation is small and safe.
 You eat the food and then lie under a machine that takes pictures of the food inside your stomach.
 Pictures will be taken every 15 minutes, up to 4 hours after you eat, or as directed.

 may be needed if your stomach cannot process food.
 You may need the feeding tube for a short time, until your stomach starts working properly.
 You may instead need a long-term feeding tube if your gastroparesis is severe.
 Ask for more information about feeding tubes.